 First-year students on a bachelor programme must comply with the standards of the binding study advice (BSA).
 The EUR (apart from Erasmus MC) has a BSA of 60 EC.
 Medicine has a BSA of 45 EC.
 This is regulated in the Course and Examination Regulations for the relevant study programme.
-Students are assigned a negative or rejecting advice if this condition is not met, in combination with other conditions.
+Students are assigned a negative advice if this condition is not met, in combination with other conditions.

 The negative binding study advice means that students may not continue to the following year of the course and that for three years, they may no longer enrol for this study programme at the Erasmus University Rotterdam, but may enrol for another study programme.
+A student may file an appeal against a negative binding study advice with the Board of Appeals for Examinations (see chapter 10, paragraph 2).

 On the issue of binding study advice, the personal circumstances of the student are taken into account if there is a causal relationship between the circumstances and the failure to comply with the standard.
 The student is expected to report these circumstances to the study advisor in a timely manner in order to limit the delay in the study as far as possible.
 The student must provide plausible evidence that the inadequate study results are due to the personal circumstances.
 Such circumstances may involve illness, for example, special family circumstances, pregnancy or a handicap.
-A student may file an appeal against negative binding study advice with the Board of Appeal for Examinations (see chapter 10(2)).
+If personal circumstances are the reason for not achieving the standard of the binding study advice, this may be a reason to postpone giving a binding study advice.